zverok/cobb/README.md

 And the fourth hand, all examples are working.

-Trust the view you like more, look at the code, write your opinions at requests to zverok.offline@gmail.com.
+Trust the hand you like more, look at the code, write your opinions at requests to zverok.offline@gmail.com.

 ## TODO

 * Specs!!!
-* Instead of dumb custom WebClient, just use Faraday cachin middleware and make it customizable
+* Instead of dumb custom WebClient, just use Faraday caching middleware and make it customizable
 * Separate Nokogiri::More to another gem
 * More settings
 * More logs

 ## Requirements

+* naught
+* faraday
+* typhoeus
+* hashie
+* addressable/uri

+Soft dependencies:
+* nokogiri
+* json